syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `TEXTBEFORE` function returns text that occurs before a given character or string.
-It is the opposite of the `TEXTAFTER` function.
+The `TEXTBEFORE` function extracts the text that appears before a specified delimiter in a string.